 George Harrison Video Trove Released Onlineby Best Classic Bands Staff

-With little fanfare, 19 diverse George Harrison videos have been posted to YouTube recently, including live performances, standard videos for studio recordings, interviews, rehearsals and more.
+With little fanfare, dozens of diverse George Harrison videos have been posted to YouTube recently, including live performances, standard videos for studio recordings, interviews, rehearsals and more.
 Though there is no text explaining why the videos have been posted at this particular time, the date they were uploaded – November 29, 2016 – marked the 15th anniversary of his death.
 They are all available to view at the GeorgeHarrisonVEVO channel.

 All of the clips come from Harrison’s solo years, including videos for popular songs such as “This Song,” “Crackerbox Palace” and “Got My Mind Set On You,” the latter being Harrison’s final #1 single, from 1987.